Black-Tiger-Company/CloudTiger/doc/config_options.md

     datacenter: <DATACENTER> # for vsphere provider only - name of the vSphere datacenter
     subnets:
       <VLAN_NAME>:
-        cidr_block : # CIDR range of the VLAN - should have format 192.168.0.0/24
+        availability_zone: # for public cloud providers only  the Availability Zone of the subnet/VLAN cidr_block : # CIDR range of the VLAN - should have format 192.168.0.0/24
         gateway_ip_address : # IP address of the VLAN's gateway - should be an IPV4 address
         managed_ips : # Boolean - True if the VLAN has DHCP activated, False otherwise